3scale/apisonator/docs/oauth_tokens.md

 ### Redis steps

 When storing a new token, we add `token_key` in Redis and assign an optional TTL to it if the token expires after a certain amount of time.
+The value of such key is the application id referred, with the user specific prefix if applicable.

 We also add the token to the `token_set_key` for the whole application or for a specific user if provided.
 Finally, if we were provided with a user, add that